RediSearch/RediSearch/docs/Indexing_JSON.md

 We can use `JSON.SET` to store in our database:

-    JSON.SET myDoc . '{"user":{"name":"John Smith","tag":["foo","bar"],"hp":1000, "dmg":150}}'
+    JSON.SET myDoc $ '{"user":{"name":"John Smith","tag":["foo","bar"],"hp":1000, "dmg":150}}'

-As indexing is synchronous, when the JSON.SET command returns the document is visible in the index.
+Because indexing is synchronous, the document will be visible on the index as soon as the `JSON.SET` command returns.
-Any subsequent query matching the indexed content will find the document.
+Any subsequent query matching the indexed content will return the document.

 ## Searching

 To search for documents, we use the [FT.SEARCH](Commands.md#FT.SEARCH) commands.
-Compared to HASH the query syntax does not change.
 We can search any attribute mentioned in the SCHEMA.

 Following our example, let's find our user called `John`: